zkstewart/deGRIT/README.md

 # Computional resource requirements

 This program is single-threaded and uses minimal memory.
-From my own use, about 2GB of memory and 20 minutes was required when using the --rescue_genes module (explained below) on genomes approximately 300Mb in size.
-Not using this functionality speeds up program execution significantly - {{{}}}}.
+From my own use, about 2GB of memory and 25 minutes was required when using the --rescue_genes module (explained below) on genomes approximately 300Mb in size.
+Not using this functionality speeds up program execution by approximately 20%, but the program is still quite quick (thanks to NCLS!) so this should not be a major concern.
 Larger input files may use slightly more resources, but it should never get to be more than a standard 8GB laptop could handle.

 # Program use